OOPS: Automated generation of REST API specification via LLMs: Introduction

-In this study, we propose OpenAI OpenAPI Project Scanner (\textbf{OOPS}), a novel OAS generation method based on LLM agent workflows.
-Given the source code of a REST API implementation as input, OOPS performs static analysis and generates an OAS as the output.
-By constructing an API dependency graph, OOPS can accomplish necessary file associations, thereby enabling cross-file analysis without exceeding LLM context length limitations.
-Through multi-stage generation and self-refine strategies, OOPS can effectively mitigate hallucinations of LLMs during OAS generation, producing OAS that strictly adheres to the OpenAPI 3.0 specification.
-OOPS does not rely on technology-specific manual rules nor require human expert intervention during the OAS generation process, exhibiting technology-agnostic characteristics, i.e., being generalizable across different programming languages and development frameworks.
+In this study, we propose OpenAI-compatible OpenAPI generator from Project Source (OOPS), a novel OAS generation method based on LLM agent workflows.
+Given the source code repository of a REST API implementation as input, OOPS invokes LLMs through an OpenAI-compatible API (which has been widely adopted, with mainstream models such as GPT, Gemini, and Qwen all accessible) to perform static analysis and generates an OAS as the output.
+By constructing an API dependency graph, OOPS accomplishes necessary file associations, thereby enabling cross-file analysis without exceeding LLM context length limitations.
+Through multi-stage generation and self-refine strategy, OOPS effectively mitigates LLM hallucinations during OAS generation, producing OAS that strictly adheres to the OpenAPI 3.0 specification.
+OOPS leverages the semantic understanding capabilities of LLMs across different server-side technologies, relying neither on technology-specific manual rules nor on human expert intervention, thus exhibiting technology-agnostic characteristics: it is generalizable across different programming languages and development frameworks.
 We evaluated OOPS's effectiveness on 8 open-source and 4 proprietary REST API implementations.
-Experimental results demonstrate that our method significantly alleviates the limitations of directly applying LLMs to OAS generation.
-Compared to state-of-the-art methods such as APICARV, ExpressO, Respector, and LRASGen, OOPS not only exhibits better generalization but also achieves higher precision and recall in inferring endpoint method, request parameter, response, and parameter constraint.
+Experimental results demonstrated that, compared to state-of-the-art methods, OOPS maintained controllable context overhead while exhibiting better generalization, and achieved higher precision and recall in inferring endpoint method, request parameter, response, and parameter constraint.

 In summary, our main contributions are as follows:

 \begin{itemize}